-ON THE MOUNTAIN OF THE LORD IT WILL BE PROVIDED Mount Moriah’s 4000 year history is literally, out of this world.
-When Abraham faithfully obeyed God’s call to sacrifice his son on the mount, a ram was provided instead and Isaac was spared.
+ON THE MOUNTAIN OF THE LORD IT WILL BE PROVIDED…Easily the most hotly contested and desired real estate on planet Earth, Mount Moriah’s 4000 year history is literally, out of this world.
+When Abraham faithfully obeyed God’s call to sacrifice his son on the mount, a ram was provided, and Isaac was spared.
 After hearing the words of the Lord on the mountain and the gift of the ram, Abraham made this statement in Genesis 22:14: “On the mountain of the LORD it will be provided”.

 2000 years later when Jesus, the Firstborn Son of God Almighty, was NOT spared, He became God’s appointed sacrifice for the sins of the entire human race on the very same “mountain of the LORD”.

 Today, Mount Moriah is not actually a single mountain top, but an elongated ridge that rises on the southern end of current day Jerusalem and continues past the Muslim Temple Mount.
 It stretches northeast past the present Damascus Gate of the Old City.
 Historically, the location and name of Mount Zion was used interchangeably with Mount Moriah to refer to the area of the Temple Mount where the Dome of the Rock Shrine currently sits.

 About 1000 years after Abraham climbed Mount Moriah, 2 Samuel 24 records that King David purchased the very same site.
 After he built an altar to the Lord as instructed by an angel, King David gathered together a fortune in materials to build an elaborate temple to the Lord to worship Him there.